 Bernie Mulvey (Graduate Student) Bernie is an MSTP in the neurosciences graduate program.
-His interests are in responses by–and the genetic regulation of–monoaminergic neurons and their targets, especially in the context of psychiatric illness and psychiatric drugs.
-Outside of the lab and classroom, he’s a not-so-closeted news, politics, and pharmacology nerd.
-The closest thing he has to a hobby is reading—favorites include David Foster Wallace’s “Infinite Jest” and Mark Z Danielewski’s “The Familiar.”
+His broad interests are in cellular mechanisms of disease and treatment in psychiatry, especially within neuromodulatory cell types.
+His thesis work is focused on regulatory sequences and their variants, and their impact on CNS cell types hypothesized to play roles in psychiatric disease.
+Bernie is the Grand Overlord of the website, twitter, and all of the one pages on the top-secret, VIP-only lab Wiki.
+Outside of the lab, he’s a not-so-closeted news, politics, and pharmacology nerd.
+The closest thing he has to a hobby is reading—favorites include David Foster Wallace’s “Infinite Jest” (yes, he’s really read it, and listens to the unabridged audiobook at least yearly) and Mark Z Danielewski’s “The Familiar.”

 Tomas Lagunas, Jr. (Graduate Student) Tomas is a graduate student in the Molecular Genetics and Genomics program.
 He double majored as an undergraduate at UC Riverside, obtaining Bachelor’s degrees in Biological Sciences and Chemistry.
 Before coming to Wash U, he worked in San Diego for a biotech company doing gene editing for trait development in plants.
 In his free time, he enjoys listening to music, going to concerts, hiking, and hanging out with friends.